Cornell University Library

 It’s easy to mistake coordinated harassment as a problem affecting only individuals, since the immediate purpose of these attacks is to silence, humiliate, and isolate individual researchers.

-But the larger goal of harassment campaigns is to undermine and delegitimize higher education and public trust in academic expertise, with a particular focus on “high prestige” institutions.
+But the ultimate goal of harassment campaigns is to undermine and delegitimize higher education and public trust in academic expertise overall, with a particular focus on “high prestige” institutions.

 • Google your name.
-Google your name + “address.”
+Google your name + “address” (not your actual address, but the word “address.”)
 Google your name + “phone number.”

-Then try those searches with a non-tracking search engine like DuckDuckGo, Startpage, Brave Search, or Qwant
+• Then try those searches with a non-tracking search engine like DuckDuckGo, Brave Search, or Kagi

-• Search for your old handles, usernames, social media profiles.
+• Search for your old handles, usernames, and social media profiles.

 • Search for yourself in a facial recognition database.
 You will need to update a photo of yourself.